wenkokke/paper-prioritise-the-best-variation/lmcs/REBUTTAL-LETTER.md

 - page 20, case E-Close: I couldn't make sense of the derivation, where two subderivations seem to be organised vertically?..
 Is that the right reading?
 Could you reorganise it to make it obvious?

   The authors: we have now fixed this derivation.

 - page 22: Lemma 3.7 is fundamental and seems to be the key difference wrt PCP and Kobayashi's work.
 Is that the case?
 Is the proof trivial?
 Could you at least provide a sketch, or say at least _why_ it is trivial?

   The authors: It's not _trivial_ but it's _boring_, as it's precisely the proof you'd give for any lambda calculus.
 We should mention that, essentially, this is just progress for the simply-typed linear lambda calculus, with "M is ready" falling out as extra stuck cases.
 We added the following passage:

-  > [Progress for PGV] deviates from progress for linear $\lambda$-calculus only in that terms may reduce to values or \emph{ready terms}, where the definition of ready terms encompasses all terms whose reduction is struck on some constant $\tm{K}$.
+  > [Progress for PGV] deviates from progress for linear lambda calculus only in that terms may reduce to values or _ready terms_, where the definition of ready terms encompasses all terms whose reduction is struck on some constant K.

+- pages 27-36: These sections are too dry.
+There's no explanation of what works as usual, what is different, how the translation from PCP to PGV works (it is not even really _defined_ before the proofs!), and what the reader should focus on.
+It almost reads like a file intended for a theorem prover.
+I suggest that you rewrite these sections by explaining these aspects, presenting selected rules and the translation with examples, and then putting what "works as usual" into an appendix.

+  The authors: We have added a section at the beginning of section 4.6 explaining how the translation works in prose.

 ## Connection to logic